Disaster Preparedness in Schools

 kids

 Just like adults, kids need to be prepared for any disaster situation that could happen.
 There are two ways in which to do this, the first being to include them in disaster preparations.
 Put together 72-hour kits and medical supplies to have on hand should something dangerous happen.
 When the kids are an active participant in these preparations, they will better understand the importance of each, and the potential dangers that might be there.
-Help use these moments to teach them better how to be prepared in emergency situations.
+Help use these moments to teach them how to be prepared in emergency situations.

 The second way to help kids prepare is by running drills on a regular basis.
 These should be unannounced, and should have kids treating them as if they are the real situations.
 Those running the drills should watch the children and how they react, being prepared to teach them should any mistakes be made.